apache/comdev-site/source/contributor-ladder.md

 also has a private mailing list, which is for discussion of topics such as the addition of new committers and PMC members, and any other sensitive topics.
 [See more information about being a PMC member](/pmc/).

+### Terminology: PMC and PMC Member

+Note that the term _PMC_ refers to the _group_ that steers a project.

+The _people_ who are members of the group are called _PMC Members_.

+Referring to those people as _PMCs_ is incorrect and can be confusing, please avoid doing that.

 ## Foundation Member